ialbert/genescape-central/docs/paper.md

 For example, in the GO data, `GO:0090630` defines *activation of GTPase activity* and is a child of `GO:0043547`, which is a *positive regulation of GTPase activity* that in turn is a child of `GO:0051345` representing a *positive regulation of hydrolase activity*.

-Gene association files (GAF) are text files used to annotate an organism's gene products with Gene Ontology terms, thereby associating a function with a gene product.
-For example, a GAF file connects a gene product label such as `ZC3H11B` with multiple GO terms, such as `GO:0046872` or `GO:0016973`.
+Gene association files (GAF) are text files used to annotate an organism's gene products with Gene Ontology terms, associating a function with a gene product.
+For example, a GAF file connects a gene product label, such as `ZC3H11B`, with multiple GO terms, such as `GO:0046872` or `GO:0016973`.
 The complete human genome GAF representation contains 288,575 associations of 19,606 gene symbols over 18,680 GO terms.

 The [Gene Ontology Consortium][GO] maintains GAF files for various organisms.
-These GO and GAF datasets are used by all processes that interpret genomic data in a functional context.
-Typical data genomic analysis protocols generate gene lists that must be placed into a functional context.
+Typical data genomic analysis protocols generate gene lists that must be placed in a functional context.

 [GO]: https://geneontology.org/

 # Statement of need

-Currently, the most annotated gene in the human genome, `HTT1`, has 1098 annotations.
-Thus, evidently, even small lists of genes may have a large number of annotations and that are extraordinarily challenging to interpret.
+The most annotated gene in the human genome, `HTT1`, currently has 1098 annotations.
+Thus, even small lists of genes may have a large number of annotations that are extraordinarily challenging to interpret.
 There is a need to visualize shared gene functions in an informative manner.

-GeneScape is a Python package that allows users to visualize a list of gene products in terms of the functional context as represented by the Gene Ontology.
+GeneScape is a Python package that allows users to visualize a list of gene products in terms of the functional context represented by the Gene Ontology.
 The package provides both a graphical user interface and a command-line interface to assist users with different levels of computational expertise.

-A typical usage strart with a gene list such as:
+A typical usage starts with a gene list such as:

 ```
 ABTB3